Noble, Oklahoma

 Noble is a city in Cleveland County, Oklahoma, United States, and is part of the Oklahoma City Metropolitan Area.
-The population was 6,481 at the 2010 census.
+The population was 6,985 at the 2020 census, a 7.8% increase from 2010.
 Noble is Cleveland County's third-largest city behind Norman and Moore.

 History

 On April 22, 1889, the day the first Oklahoma "Land Run" opened the Unassigned Lands in the middle of Indian Territory to settlers, J.W.
 Klinglesmith, Albert Rennie and several other businessmen forded the South Canadian River and laid claim to the 160 acre town site that was to become Noble.
 The town was named in honor of Secretary of the Interior John Noble, who was instrumental in opening the Unassigned Lands to settlement.
 The group had great plans for Noble, hoping it would become the future county seat.

 The Santa Fe Railroad completed a railroad depot in Noble in August 1889.
 For several years, Noble was a major shipping point for cattle and other goods from both sides of the Canadian River.
 Business prospered even more when Charles Edwin Garee built a new suspension toll bridge across the Canadian River in 1898.

 The suspension bridge washed out in 1904 and other communities began developing nearby.
 The last passenger train stopped in Noble in 1944 and the depot was moved.